CaliOn2/JsGames/README.md

 A Collection of Js Games to allow people to easily play and modify games cross-platform without the need for advanced user privileges

 <b>Current Functional Games:</b>
 - JumpGame: A vertical parcour game
+- Chess(Still Missing Casteling)

 <b>Current Work In Progress Games:</b>
-- Chess
+-